blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 - How do we fix and bring up barbaric people
 	- Calling them criminals and sidelining them, while is logical, would be less efficient than educating them.
 	- There has to be an outlined method of establishing their levels of sentience and educating them.
+	- #todo : Levels - It's easy to tell them truths first, then slowly tell them the ambiguous aspects, and soon, you'll get a distribution of people who believe a portion of it.
 	-
 	- What are the kinds of terrorists we can fix?
 		- We can fix those who do not follow set of axioms that we cannot disprove